Your esthetician cries a little on the inside when you tell her you use Apricot Scrub.

 Why?
 Because not only is using walnut shells a damaging ingredient for a physical exfoliant, the other cheap, and pore clogging ingredients in these scrubs, do not help your skin whatsoever.
 Particularly, if you have sensitive, or acneic skin.

 Firstly, if you are going to use a physical exfoliant, (and this is NOT safe for all skin - FYI), you want to use one that contains something like jojoba beads.
 They are perfectly spherical, meaning, they will not tear and scratch your skin.
-The ground walnut shells in some shockingly popular brands, actually creates micro tears in the top layer of your skin.
+The ground walnut shells in some shockingly popular brands, actually create micro tears in the top layer of your skin.
 These micro tears allow surface bacteria to enter the deeper layers of your skin, and can cause long term inflammation.
-And Inflammation is the root cause of all skin concerns from ageing, to acne, to sensitivity.
+Inflammation is the root cause of all skin concerns from ageing, to acne, to sensitivity.

 Another red flag ingredient in these products is Glyceryl Stearate SE, which is highly comedogenic, meaning it clogs your pores, which in turn, limits oxygen, therefore making acne bacteria flourish in that environment.
 Again, not helpful.